ogrok/crmd/README.md

 I wrote this tool to append to new terminal sessions, i.e. add `crmd` to the end of `.bashrc` etc.

+## installation
+- compile it locally with a proper go toolchain: `go build`
+- move resulting binary anywhere in PATH
+- for best effect, add `crmd` to the end of `.bashrc` or equivalent

 ## features
 - quickly add reminders to list kept in JSON:
     `crmd -d 2020-01-01 -t 07:00 -r yearly "it's the new year!"`